cmolina12/flowplan-frontend/README.md

 The app will be available at `http://localhost:4200/` by default.

-## Running with the Backend
+## Backend Options

-To use the frontend with the Senéhorario backend:
+You can use the frontend with either:

+1. **The Provided Hosted Backend (default for the live site):**
+   - No setup required, just use the published site.

+2. **Your Own Backend Instance:**
-1. Clone and start the [Senéhorario Backend](https://github.com/cmolina12/senehorario-backend) by following its README instructions.
+   - Clone and start the [Senéhorario Backend](https://github.com/cmolina12/senehorario-backend) by following its README instructions.
 By default, the backend runs on `http://localhost:8080/`.
-2. Make sure the backend is running before starting the frontend.
-3. The frontend is configured to connect to the backend's RESTful API endpoints.
-If you need to change the backend URL, update the relevant environment configuration file in `senehorario/src/environments/`.
+   - To connect your local frontend to your own backend, update the relevant environment configuration file in `src/environments/`.

 ## License